roman-milk/roman-milk.github.io/tracey-5.md

  "Then why did you keep fucking them after you got pregnant?"

  "Because I need to taper off with them.
 If I just dropped them they might have come looking for me to find out why and I couldn't have that.
 I couldn't let them find out that I was married and then have them interfere in our lives."
-Report_Story #2